-25+ Starbucks Interview Questions and Best Sample Answers
+25+ Starbucks Interview Questions & Best Sample Answers

 Starbucks has been defined as one of the best places to work in the world.
 Starbucks Corporation prides itself on defining its mission and values for its employees.
 On the Starbucks company culture section of their corporate website, they define their mission as to “inspire and nurture the human spirit - one person, one cup and one neighborhood at a time.”

-Starbucks refers to their baristas as “partners” and goes on to define their values of the partners as “creating a culture of warmth and belonging, delivering our very best in all we do, acting with courage, and being present and connecting with transparency, dignity, and respect.”
+Starbucks refers to their baristas as “partners.”
+It goes on to define their values of the partners as “creating a culture of warmth and belonging, delivering our very best in all we do, acting with courage, and being present and connecting with transparency, dignity, and respect.”